awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 ## Complete the Lifecycle Hook<a name="completing-lifecycle-hooks"></a>

 When an Auto Scaling group responds to a scale\-out or scale\-in event, it puts the instance in a wait state and sends any notifications\.
-It continues the launch or terminate process after you complete the lifecycle hook\.
+It continues the launch or terminate processes after you complete the lifecycle hook\.

 **To complete a lifecycle hook**

 1. While the instance is in a wait state, you can perform a custom action\.
 For more information, see [Prepare for Notifications](#preparing-for-notification)\.

-1. If you need more time to complete the custom action, use the [record\-lifecycle\-action\-heartbeat](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html) command to restart the timeout period and keep the instance in a wait state\.
+1. If you need more time to complete the custom action, use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html) command to restart the timeout period and keep the instance in a wait state\.
 You can specify the lifecycle action token you received in the previous step, as shown in the following command:

    ```
    aws autoscaling record-lifecycle-action-heartbeat --lifecycle-action-token bcd2f1b8-9a78-44d3-8a7a-4dd07d7cf635 --lifecycle-hook-name my-launch-hook --auto-scaling-group-name my-asg